top of page

 W. Selwood Fret Large trim c M.G.jpg

-Above The fret is an unusual one of two grotesque boars heads and is signed 'Willim Selwood at ye Maremaid in Louthbury'.
+Above The fret is an unusual in having two grotesque boars heads and is signed 'Willim Selwood at ye Maremaid in Louthbury'.
 Private collection, Photographed by Lee Borrett

 W. Selwood dial centre a M.G.jpg